HuwCheston/Jazz-Jitter-Analysis/README.md

 git clone https://github.com/HuwCheston/Jazz-Jitter-Analysis
 ```

-2. Download the dataset from [Zenodo](https://doi.org/10.5281/zenodo.7773824).
-This is the **data.zip** file and the 6 corresponding volumes, **data.z01 – data.z06**
+2. Download our data from [Zenodo](https://doi.org/10.5281/zenodo.7773824).
+You'll need the **data.zip** file and the 6 corresponding volumes, **data.z01 – data.z06**

-    *You do not need to download the file perceptual_study_videos.rar unless you wish to replicate the perceptual component of the paper, the code for which is hosted in a separate repository acccessible [via this link](https://github.com/HuwCheston/2023-duo-success-analysis).* The instructions in the section
+    *You do not need to download the file perceptual_study_videos.rar unless you wish to replicate the perceptual component of the paper, the code for which is hosted in a separate repository acccessible [via this link](https://github.com/HuwCheston/2023-duo-success-analysis).* The instructions in the section **Reproduce audio-visual stimuli from perceptual component** show how to recreate the stimuli contained in this file from the raw data.

 3. Open the data.zip file (you may need to install a tool for opening multi-part zip files, such as [WinRAR](https://www.win-rar.com/)) and extract the contents into \data\raw.
 This folder should then look like:
     ```